-The $42.4 million construction, which begins in the spring of 2016, will create a new environment for collaboration and innovation that will stretch across informatics, computer science, information and library science, and our new intelligent systems engineering program.
+The $39.8 million construction, which opened in January 2018, offers a new environment for collaboration and innovation that will stretch across informatics, computer science, information and library science, and intelligent systems engineering.
 The 124,000-square-foot building also serves as the first major step in the development of the Woodlawn Corridor connecting the main campus with the athletic complex to the north along Woodlawn Ave.

-Three academic units—computer science, information and library science, and the new intelligent systems engineering—will be located in Luddy Hall.
-Student services, career services, and IT support will also move into the building.
+Three academic units—computer science, information and library science, and intelligent systems engineering—will be located in Luddy Hall.
+Student services, career services, and IT support are also located in the building.
 The facility will include a 3,500-square-foot innovation center, a dedicated space for existing and aspiring entrepreneurial projects, and a 1,500-square-foot fabrication lab that will include maker technologies, such as 3-D printers, that will allow the development and construction of projects to move from the realm of idea to reality.

 Some other key elements to Luddy Hall include: